intel/compute-runtime/README.md

 ## Installation Options

-To allow Neo accessing GPU device make sure user has permissions to files in /dev/dri directory.
-In first step /dev/dri/renderD* files are opened, if it fails, /dev/dri/card* files are used.
+To allow Neo accessing GPU device make sure user has permissions to files /dev/dri/renderD*.

 Under Ubuntu* or Centos* user must be in video group.
-In Fedora* all users by default have access to /dev/dri/renderD* files, but have to be in video group to access /dev/dri/card* files.
+In Fedora* all users by default have access to /dev/dri/renderD* files.

 ### Via system package manager